An occasional series on Mission Bay

 The “Incubator Network,” or “Garage,” was initially launched in 2005, when the building was completed and ready for tenants.
 Now, tiny companies can cut their teeth here, paying $5.50 per square foot to rent lab and office space from the California Institute for Quantitative Biosciences, commonly called QB3.
 The name “Garage” draws its inspiration from Silicon Valley lore, when entrepreneurs like David Packard and William Hewlett began their computer companies in the garage.

-In return for lab space, these biotech entrepreneurs can absorb all UC has to offer, like access to some of the world’s most elite biology research groups, 2,600 academic journals in the library, conferences, and let’s not forget, millions of dollars of really nifty high-tech equipment like cutting-edge nuclear magnetic resonance facilities, cell culture, bioinformatics, atomic force microscopy and many others.
+In return for lab space, these biotech entrepreneurs can absorb all UC has to offer, like access to some of the world’s most elite biology research groups, 2,600 academic journals in the library, conferences, and let’s not forget, millions of dollars of really nifty high-tech equipment like cutting-edge nuclear magnetic resonance facilities, cell culture, bioinformatics, atomic force microscopy and many others, and many others.

 A hallway’s walk from the incubator takes Crawford to the adjoining Genentech Hall and then into “a roomful of toys,” he describes, pointing to microscopes and all shapes and sizes of instruments used by UC San Francisco’s researchers.
 For the incubator’s entrepreneurs, “every toy in here has an hourly price tag.”
 For example, using the standard fluorescence microscope costs them $55 per hour, a bargain when compared with the purchase price of a cool quarter million dollars, according to Crawford.